Access Control Flags

 Available since v1.7.0, OPA bundle support available since v1.9.0.

-Ghostunnel has support for Open Policy Agent (OPA), both in server and
+Ghostunnel supports Open Policy Agent (OPA) in both server and client

-client mode.
-The policy must be provided as an OPA bundle on
+mode.
+The policy must be an OPA bundle on disk.
+When using OPA,

 To build a bundle from a .rego file, use the opa build command: